bluerail/docdata/README.md

 # Docdata

 Docdata is a Ruby binder for Docdata Payments.
-Current status: in progress, not stable.
+Current status: **in progress, not stable**.

+This gem relies on the awesom Savon gem to communicate with Docdata Payments' SOAP API.
 ## Installation

 Add this line to your application's Gemfile: